 Annual Report to the Citizens of the City of Rutland

-The Rutland Housing Authority (RHA) was created over 58 years ago to address “a shortage of safe and sanitary dwelling accommodations in the City of Rutland available to persons of low income at rentals they can afford” (City of Rutland, Board of Alderman, Resolution dated May 22, 1963).
-Funded under the programs of the Federal Department of Housing and Urban Development, RHA built and managed three properties, two for the elderly and non-elderly disabled at Templewood Court and Sheldon Towers (134 units) and one for families at the old Forest Park site (75 units) for a total of 209 apartments.
+The Rutland Housing Authority (RHA) was created more than 58 years ago to address “a shortage of safe and sanitary dwelling accommodations in the City of Rutland available to persons of low income at rentals they can afford” (City of Rutland, Board of Alderman, Resolution dated May 22, 1963).
+Funded by the Federal Department of Housing and Urban Development (HUD), RHA built and managed three properties, two for the elderly and non-elderly disabled at Templewood Court and Sheldon Towers (134 units) and one for families at the Forest Park site (75 units) for a total of 209 apartments.
 In 2018 the RHA completed the redevelopment of the obsolete Forest Park.
 Today, 78 units of modern, energy-efficient mixed-income housing have replaced what was a tired, isolated and unwelcoming “project” into a vibrant new Rutland neighborhood.

-Our various housing programs provide affordable housing to a total of 445 families including many with children, elders and people with disabilities.
+Our various housing programs provide affordable housing to nearly 500 families including many with children, elders and people with disabilities.

-The RHA is evaluated annually by the Department of Housing and Urban Development and this year has been rated as a High Performer (highest rating) under HUD’s assessment systems for both the Public Housing and the Section 8 Housing Choice Voucher programs.
+The RHA is evaluated annually by HUD and last year was a High Performer (highest rating) under HUD’s assessment systems for both the Public Housing and the Section 8 Housing Choice Voucher programs.

 Recognized for its commitment to service-enriched housing, the RHA provides resident service coordination at its housing sites.
 Additionally, we serve as the Designated Regional Housing Organization for the Support and Services at Home (SASH) Program.
 This interagency system for care management assists Medicare-eligible participants with heathy aging-in-place.
 Services are provided at a number of housing sites and communities throughout the county.
 Nearly 500 individuals benefit from these services which have proven to increase quality of life while decreasing Medicare costs.